 The other day I was walking down a path with my kids.
 My son pushed my daughter from behind.
 She fell face first into the dirt.
 In years past, my reaction would have been swift and stern.
 I probably would have lashed out in some way against my son.
 This time I found myself in the position of observing the situation, with enough presence to think to myself, don’t freak out.
 I was still a bit tense and my jaw was clenched, but I breathed.
 Later, I would considered this a big win.
 In the moment it felt a bit strange, but I went with it.
 I watched and waited, and let the situation play out a bit.
 Instead of swooping in, picking up my daughter, and scolding my son in some way, I just did…nothing.
 It was really hard.
-My daughter was crying, covered in wood chips and my son was kind of smiling weirdly.
+My daughter was crying, and my son was kind of smiling weirdly.

 As the situation progressed, I thought to myself, this is it!
 I’ve struck gold.
 So much of my parenting has been reactive, intense, and actually dis-empowering for my kids.
 What if I step back a bit?
 I already knew that my blow ups were not good for anyone.
 Honestly, how would yelling at, grabbing and shaming anyone do any good?
 It doesn’t.
 It distracts from any good lesson that could be learned and it scares kids and makes them feel wrong.
 Freaking out also wouldn’t do any good for our relationship and how much my kids trust me.